MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 This folder appears when the player has switched their language in the options.
 It will hold the translated text files which can be used each to replace the English text based on the user's selected localisation.

 ### Replays
 This folder holds the player's replay files.
 A replay file does not work when the beatmaps linked to it is missing.
 The replay also contains the results data, and reanimates the player's cursor movement while replaying.
 To create a replay, press F2 at the results screen, or click on the 'Save replay to Replays folder' (in Solo only).
-This, however, does not save multi-play elements.
-The file sizes in here are usually ranging from 100KB ~ 1KB.
 [For players who are interested to upload their replay to the YouTube, see this thread](https://osu.ppy.sh/community/forums/topics/1104243).

 The format is `{Local player name} - {Artist} - {Title} {[Difficulty]}{(YYYY-MM-DD)} {Game Mode}`